open-mpi/ompi/docs/man-openmpi/man3/MPI_Comm_free.3.rst

 communicator will complete normally; the object is actually deallocated only if there are no other active references to it.
 This call applies to intracommunicators and intercommunicators.
-Upon actual deallocation, the delete callback functions for all cached attributes (see Section 5.7 in the MPI-1 Standard, "Caching") are called in arbitrary order.
+Upon actual deallocation, the delete callback functions for all cached attributes (see the "Caching" section in the "Groups, Contexts, and Communicators" chapter in the `MPI Standard <https://www.mpi-forum.org/docs/>`_) are called in arbitrary order.

 NOTES